newrelic-experimental/nr-account-migration/README.md

 ####  4) python3 migratemonitors.py

-`usage: migratemonitors.py [-h] --fromFile FROMFILE --sourceAccount SOURCEACCOUNT --sourceApiKey SOURCEAPIKEY --targetAccount TARGETACCOUNT [--targetApiKey TARGETAPIKEY] --timeStamp TIMESTAMP [--useLocal]`
+`usage: migratemonitors.py --fromFile FROMFILE --sourceAccount SOURCEACCOUNT [--sourceRegion SOURCEREGION] --sourceApiKey SOURCEAPIKEY --targetAccount TARGETACCOUNT  [--targetRegion TARGETREGION] [--targetApiKey TARGETAPIKEY] --timeStamp TIMESTAMP [--useLocal]`

 Parameter     | Note
 ------------- | --------------------------------------------------------------------------------------------------------
 fromFile      | Must contain monitor names one per line.
-The fetchentities.py script can be used to help generate this list of monitors. sourceAccount | Account to fetch monitors from sourceApiKey  | This should be a User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Synthetics targetAccount | Account to migrate monitors to targetApiKey  | This should be a User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Synthetics timeStamp     | must match the timeStamp generated in fetchmonitors , used when useLocal flag is passed useLocal      | By default monitors are fetched from sourceAccount.
+The fetchentities.py script can be used to help generate this list of monitors. sourceAccount | Account to fetch monitors from sourceRegion  | Optional region us (default) or eu sourceApiKey  | This should be a User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Synthetics targetAccount | Account to migrate monitors to targetRegion  | Optional region us (default) or eu targetApiKey  | This should be a User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Synthetics timeStamp     | must match the timeStamp generated in fetchmonitors , used when useLocal flag is passed useLocal      | By default monitors are fetched from sourceAccount.
 A pre-fetched copy can be used by passing this flag.